 - default_project The base URL of whatever wiki you consider to be the "default".
 This will be the default value for the "Project" field in the forms.
 On the Wikimedia installation, en.wikipedia.org is used because it is the most popular wiki.
-For single-wiki installations, the "Project" field in the forms are hidden, but you still need to provide this value for default_project. - opted_in A list of database names of projects that will display restricted statistics regardless of individual users' preferences.
+For single-wiki installations, the "Project" field in the forms are hidden, but you still need to provide this value for default_project. - oauth_project Which wiki should be used for OAuth authentication.
+You may want this to be the same as the default_project. - opted_in A list of database names of projects that will display restricted statistics regardless of individual users' preferences.
 For developers working off of the replicas, use enwiki_p.